Integrated education in Northern Ireland: Integrated Education Act (Northern Ireland) 2022

-The Act requires the Department of Education to "encourage, facilitate and support" integrated education.
+The act requires the Department of Education to "encourage, facilitate and support" integrated education.
 The Act requires the Education Authority to assess demand for integrated education.

-The Act was described as being "imprecise".
+The act was described as being "imprecise".

-The Act requires the Department to increase the number of integrated school places and set targets for the number of children being educated in them.
+The act requires the Department to increase the number of integrated school places and set targets for the number of children being educated in them.

-The Department published the first report under the Act in 2024.
+The department published the first report under the act in 2024.
 The report described increasing the numbers of places in oversubscribed integrated schools and also described a "Call for Transformation" scheme to allow existing schools to formally become integrated.

-The first Minister for Education to implement the Act was Paul Givan of the Democratic Unionist Party.
-He said that schools had been "let down" after 10 building projects had their funding withdrawn after £150,000,000 was reallocated in the Treasury's £3,300,000,000 financial package for the restoration of the power-sharing executive.
+The first Minister for Education to implement the act was Paul Givan of the Democratic Unionist Party.
+He said that schools had been "let down" after 10 building projects had their funding withdrawn after £150 million was reallocated in HM Treasury's £3.3 billion financial package for the restoration of the power-sharing executive.